shreyashshitole295/Coffee-Sales-Analysis-Dashboard-MS-Excel/README.md

 ---

+## ⭐ Why This Project Stands Out
+- Demonstrates an end-to-end data analysis workflow, from raw data cleaning to insight-driven dashboard creation.
+- Solves a real-world retail business problem by analyzing coffee shop sales performance.
+- Highlights strong data cleaning and preparation skills, including handling missing values and creating calculated metrics.
+- Features an interactive Excel dashboard with KPIs, trends, and slicers for dynamic analysis.
+- Follows a clean and professional GitHub project structure with raw and processed datasets.
+- Showcases industry-relevant Excel skills required for Data Analyst fresher roles.

+---

 ## 🚀 Conclusion
 This project demonstrates end-to-end data analysis skills including data cleaning, transformation, visualization, and dashboard creation.
 It reflects practical experience in using Excel to analyze real-world business data and extract meaningful insights.